 - Adhoc Classroom Capture: Instructors interested in recording meetings, speeches or other events can submit a Classroom Technology Request Form to schedule an adhoc recording in a General Purpose Classroom or Lecture Hall.

-- Personal Capture: Instructors interested in using the Personal Capture software for recording lectures directly on a laptop or desktop computer can request the software at https://calltracker.wayne.edu/forms/Echo/.
-After submitting this form, you will be added to the Blackboard Personal Capture organization where you can find training and support information.
+- Personal Capture: Instructors interested in using the Personal Capture software for recording lectures directly on a laptop or desktop computer can request the software via this form.
+After submitting the form, you will be added to the Blackboard Personal Capture organization where you can find training and support information.

 - Students: contact the Library Computing Help Desk